ASquirrelsTail/cookbook/tests/testing.md

 FAILED (errors=2)
 ```

 The process continued as the recipes list route was expanded, with new tests being added, followed by code to make them pass.
 The tests and adjustments for the recipes list are documented in the git commits between commits 9bac94a and 93cf4b3 [here](https://github.com/ASquirrelsTail/cookbook/commits/master?before=26e619cee08b762460e46f66b2cd076fe79c8311+141).
-As development continued and other parts of the project were added and changed the entire test suite was rerun to make sure all functionality still works.
+As development continued and other parts of the project were added and changed the entire test suite was rerun to make sure all functionality continued to work.

 ## Manual Testing